boon4681/mcb-grammar/frontend/function.md

 └ pack.mcmeta
 ```

-**Function Modifiers:**
+**Function Decorators:**

-Modifiers are prefixed keywords that modify function, attaching metadata to function that compiler can be used to compiled code by modifier property.
+Decorators are prefixed keywords that modify function, attaching metadata to function that compiler can be used to compiled code by modifier property.

 - `load` make your function run after datapack was loaded, triggered by `minecraft:tags\functions\load.json`

     ```kt
-    load fun hello(){
+    @load fun hello(){
         say hello
     }
     ```